coliff/bootstrap-show-password-toggle/README.md

 - MDO and Bootstrap team for the [icons](https://icons.getbootstrap.com/icons/eye-slash/)
 - Sam Dutton at Google for the idea and initial JavaScript from the '[Sign-in form Best Practices](https://web.dev/sign-in-form-best-practices/)' article
+- [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test in real browsers